kshitijkutumbe/multimodal-chatbot-chainlit/README.md

-# Multimodal chatbot using chainlit and openai
+# Multimodal chatbot using Chainlit and OpenAI

-# My Project

 ## Overview

-**My Project** is a robust application that leverages OpenAI's powerful models for processing images and audio, and generating responses via a chat interface.
+This is a robust application that leverages OpenAI's powerful models for processing images and audio, and generating responses via a chat interface.
 This project is designed to be modular, production-friendly, and deployable using Docker.

 ## Table of Contents